 Doctors use this type of treatment for some children with neuroblastoma that is advanced or has come back after earlier treatment.
 It is similar to the MIBG Scan used to diagnose neuroblastoma, but gives a higher dose of radioactive iodine.
 The MIBG is picked up by the cancer cells.
 The dose of radioactive iodine attached to the MIBG is high enough to kill the neuroblastoma cells, but not to cause serious side effects to surrounding tissues.

 Of course it is extremely distressing to find out your child has cancer.
 It can raise many different emotions.
 You will probably feel angry, sad, upset and shocked.
 This is very normal.
 It is such a lot to take in.
 You are likely to worry about whether they will get the right treatment, what will happen, and how you will all cope.

-As a parent you are probably worrying about any brothers and sisters as well.
+If the child has any brothers and sisters most parents and grandparents worry about them as well.
 Practical help and support is something people nearly always need, for example, shopping or help with looking after other children in the family.
-It is essential that you also have support.
+It is essential that parents and other close family also have support.
 Talking to friends and other members of the family can help you deal with your feelings.
 You can find out more about emotions and cancer in our coping with cancer section.

 The Neuroblastoma Society is run by the parents and grandparents of children with neuroblastoma.
 They have a befriending scheme for affected families.
 You can find out about other organisations that offer help and support to children and their families on our general cancer organisations page.